About This Course

 All BSc Chemistry students take a short course in scientific communication skills and chemical information literacy.

-In your final year you will undertake an original research project working as part of an existing research team within the department or in an associated research centre.
+In your final year you will undertake an original research project working as part of an existing research team within the School or in an associated research centre.

 Placement or Study Abroad Information

-There may be opportunities for summer projects in the Department of Chemistry.
-The department is an active participant in undergraduate student-exchange programmes with numerous partner universities across Europe.
+There may be opportunities for summer projects in the School of Chemistry.
+The School is an active participant in undergraduate student-exchange programmes with numerous partner universities across Europe.

 Skills and Careers Information